solo-fsw/opensesame4_plugin_markers/readme.md

 > This plugin is only available for Windows.

 ## Installation
-These installation instructions will install the Markers plugin in the Users folder `C:\Users\\%USERNAME%\AppData\Roaming\Python\share`.
+These installation instructions will install the Markers plugin in the Users folder `C:\Users\\%USERNAME%\AppData\Roaming\Python\Python311\site-packages`.
 When different users need to use the plugin on one computer, they must all install the plugin separately.

 - Make sure Git is installed.

 - In OpenSesame, run from the Console:

-    `!pip install --user git+https://github.com/solo-fsw/opensesame_plugin_markers`
+    `!pip install --user git+https://github.com/solo-fsw/opensesame4_plugin_markers`

 - Restart OpenSesame.